myTABA/Website-Alpha/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `npm run deploy`

-Launches the test runner in the interactive watch mode.\
+Runs the predeploy command which builds the app.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Then it pushes the build folder to gh pages

 ### `npm run build`